MustardChef/WSABuilds/Fixes/FixVirtError.md

 &nbsp;

-1. ***Remove WSA***: Right clicking on "Windows Subsystem for Android™ Settings" and pressing uninstall + Deleting the extracted WSA (MagiskOnWSA folder that you extracted and installed from)
+1. ***Remove WSA***: Right clicking on "Windows Subsystem for Android™ Settings" and pressing uninstall + Deleting the extracted WSA (MagiskOnWSA folder that you extracted and installed from) + Go to %LOCALAPPDATA%/Packages/ and delete the folder: MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe

 2. ***Go to "Turn Windows features on and off" and disable Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform, and Windows Subsystem for Linux, then restart.****